Logistics & transport – leveraging potential in pricing and sales

 +49 176 133 27 103

-Steffen Kampmann is a partner at Prof. Roll & Pastuch and heads the Chemicals, Plastics and Raw Materials divisions.
+Steffen Kampmann is Partner at Prof. Roll & Pastuch and heads the Chemicals, Plastics and Raw Materials divisions.
 He has been working as a consultant in the international environment for multinational corporations and medium-sized companies for more than 13 years.
 Mr. Kampmann brings extensive experience from a variety of strategy, pricing and sales projects.
 He also publishes professional articles and regularly appears as a moderator and speaker on the topics of strategy, pricing and sales.